cmcntsh/ReaderExpectationReadingExercises/README.md

 ## Assignment Formatting

-This assignment format is intended to be used for all of the assignments.
+This assignment format is intended to be used for all of the analysis assignments.
 An example assignment is posted in the repository.

 * Put your assignment response in a Word document.
 * Use APA level 1 headings for sections of the assignment.
 Use the following sections: